fuglaro/filet-cloud/README.md

 * Support for diagram editing and viewing (inside MDE).
 * Support for slide deck editiing and viewing.
 * Reduce complexity through more consistent behaviour of major browsers.
+* Bring GStreamer 1.24 to Raspberry Pi installations for better image thumbnail flipping (this likely to come reasonable quickly).

 # Thanks to
 We stand on the shoulders of giants.
 They own this, far more than I do.